Tetracladium (fungus): Taxonomy

-The genus Tetracladium was first described by DeWildeman in 1893.
-Initially, up until the turn of the 20th century, nine different aquatic species were distinguished based on the observable characteristics of their spores.
-They have distinct tetraradiate conidiospores measuring approximately 60x100 μm.
-Although Tetracladium species have been extensively studied, their sexual reproduction process continues to elude researchers.
-Some recently described species rely on subtle morphological or developmental differences, which may only be apparent under specific laboratory conditions.
+The genus Tetracladium was first described by DeWildeman in 1893, together with the type species Tetracladium marchalianum.
+Initially, up until the turn of the 20th century, nine different aquatic species were distinguished based on the morphological characteristics of their spores.
+They have distinct, tetraradiate conidia with central globose cells.
+Some Tetracladium species seem to have lost their teleomorphic (sexual) phases.
+Many of the described species are differentiated from each other based on morphological or developmental differences.

-Within the fungal kingdom, Tetracladium is classified in the group called Dikarya, under the phylum Ascomycota, order Pezizomycotina, and class Leotiomycetes, placed within the Han Clade 9/Stamnaria lineage/Vandijckellaceae clade.
+Tetracladium is placed within the Han Clade 9/Stamnaria lineage/Vandijckellaceae clade.
 The genus comprises several species described from aquatic and terrestrial environments, identified using DNA sequencing and morphological characteristics.